statamic/docs/content/collections/fieldtypes/date.md

 ---
 title: Date
 description: Helps you pick a date, but not get one.
-overview: >
+intro: >
-  Select and manage dates, times, and ranges.
+  Work with dates, times, and ranges with a variety of user interface options that make you really enjoy basically just picking numbers from a table.
 screenshot: fieldtypes/date.png
 options:
   -